-One of the popular public cloud services to store data is Google Drives because of free 15 GB storage.
-Most of the time to use that we visit Google Drive’s website to upload and download files, however, you can save your time by access G – Drive storage directly on your machine like any other network drive.
+One of the popular public cloud services to store data is Google Drive because of its free 15 GB storage.
+Most of the time to use that we visit Google Drive’s website to upload and download files, however, you can save your time by accessing G – Drive storage directly on your machine like any other network drive.
 However, there is no official client from Google for Linux systems, well, still we can use it using the default GNOME Online Accounts feature available on Ubuntu and other Linux systems.

 1. Open Settings

 Go to Ubuntu Settings, you can search for it in Applications or directly click on the drop arrow gave on the right top side, to access the Power Menu.

 On the left side panel, you will find various options and one of them will be Accounts, select it to see further options.

 As Gnome Online Accounts offers various services to directly logged in from Ubuntu Linux, among them, you will also find Google.

 Note: If you couldn’t see Google online Account option then install it using the below-given commands in the terminal: